Disney hopes prosecutor's free speech case against DeSantis helps its own lawsuit against governor

 “The same values are at stake here,” Disney said.

-After DeSantis and the Republican-led Legislature took control of the governing district of Walt Disney World near Orlando, The Walt Disney Co. filed a First Amendment lawsuit in federal court in Tallahassee last year against DeSantis and his appointees to the district's governing board.
+After DeSantis and the Republican-led Legislature took control of the governing district of Walt Disney World near Orlando, Walt Disney Parks and Resorts filed a First Amendment lawsuit in federal court in Tallahassee last year against DeSantis and his appointees to the district's governing board.
 Before DeSantis appointed the new members to the board, it had been controlled by Disney supporters for more than five decades.

 Disney claims its free speech rights were violated in retaliation for the company opposing the state's new so-called Don't Say Gay law, which bans classroom lessons on sexual orientation and gender identity in early grades.
 The law was championed by DeSantis, who is seeking the Republican nomination to run for president .